top of page

 Not a version shaped by convenience, tradition, or doctrine.

-Kids deserve the chance to decide for themselves whether a real relationship with Jesus is meaningful, trustworthy, and worth building their lives around.
+Kids deserve the chance to decide for themselves whether an honest relationship with Jesus

 Most will, including your kids, when they're given an honest chance.